Pandyan art and architecture: Āņaimalai

 Āņaimalai is a district of south India that is home to key landmarks of Pandyan architecture.
 A rock cut temple cave, referred to in modern times as the Narasinga-perumal temple is located here.
 It is a stone temple with two pillars cut out and a shrine in the centre.
 Just near to this is another rock cut temple with architectural features similar to that of the Pallava kingdom.
 It has a lotus engraving on the front pillars and four rock sculptures dedicated to Hindu deity, Vishnu.

 Tirunelveli Nellaiappar temple

 Nellaiappar temple is a large rock-cut style temple with five gopurams, notable for the aesthetic features carved into the roof and pillars.
-The foundations of the temple were built by Pandyan society, and the temple was continually added to by following dynasties.
 A key feature of the Nellaiappar temple are the 161 musical pillars, which when struck make a different musical note.
 The Nellaiappar temple was also home to Pandyan paintings of the time, including paintings of lotuses and other floral motifs.